 Tenure of Awards

-The School reserves the right to remove an award if a student falls below the standard expected, in any aspect of their school life.
+The School reserves the right to remove an award if a pupil falls below the standard expected, in any aspect of their school life.
 Where the level of performance or behaviour falls below that expected, the School will give one term’s written notice of its intention to remove an award.

 Bursary Assistance (UK students only)